 12. Ray Bradbury, 1920-2012

 Bradbury was born in Illinois.
 He spent much of his early life reading and writing and penned his first story aged 12.
 He published his first story, Hollerbochen’s Dilemma, aged 19.
 He contributed regularly to film magazines and became a full-time writer aged 24.
 He was a big believer in the importance of writing every day.
 Some of his most famous works include I Sing the Body Electric, Fahrenheit 451, and The Martian Chronicles.
+You might also enjoy these authors like Michael Crichton.

 13. Edward Rice Burroughs, 1875-1950